johnnydecimal/syntax.johnnydecimal.com/README.md

 # Johnny.Decimal syntax definition

-This file is the authoritative source for the approved JD syntax.
+This file is the authoritative source for the approved Johnny.Decimal ('JD') syntax.

 > Status: draft.